 This policy does not refer to children who are missing from view or absent from Home or Care.
-When a child goes missing from the home, or from care, or where the school has significant safeguarding concerns for the child, the school must refer these children immediately to the Childrens Advisory Support Service (CASS), and/or to the Police.
+When a child goes missing from the home, or from care, or where the school has significant safeguarding concerns for the child, the school must refer these children immediately to the Childrens Advice and Support Service (CASS), and/or to the Police.

 There is a separate policy that outlines the procedures for Social Care practitioners.
-(See the Children's Trust, Runaway and Missing from Home or Care, Practice Guidance (under 18 years), November 2018.